Firedrake/mpd-tools/README.md

 If the player is stopped, it will start playing with the first item queued.

+- send - send a message to a channel (e.g. to control robodj).

+Example: `mp send robodj start 3`

 mp will respect MPD_HOST and MPD_PORT environment variables, or command line parameters.